 As the Kanban Method welcomes response to new information and proposes an evolutionary approach, it’s OK to start with a selected cadence, review it and adjust it.

 On the other hand, if there’s really important new information coming from the market or a customer, it may be recommended to organize a meeting on demand.
 When nothing is on fire, the choice of regular meetings vs. on-demand ones is related to the “cost” of finding a timeslot in people’s calendars, or the challenge of working with distributed teams having a short overlap of working hours.

 Everyone.
 As the Kanban Method suggests, you want to encourage acts of leadership at all levels, so it’s everyone’s role to support the organization's evolution and improvements.

 As much as it’s not important about job titles, it’s good to have the empowerment to at least invite the right people to these meetings.
 Over time, again evolutionary, your organization may want to assure there are people filling the roles of Service Delivery and Service Request Managers, but that’s a different story.

 Start with what you do now and good luck with introducing Kanban Cadences!

-Radoslaw Orszewski is a Lean & Agile coach and practitioner and as Kanban Coaching professional focusing on the Kanban method.
-He has over 12 years of experience in areas such as project & team leadership, optimizing business flow by including all technical and non-technical stakeholders and working with C-level management.
+Lean & Agile coach, practitioner and Kanban Coaching professional focusing on the Kanban method with over 12 years of experience in areas such as project & team leadership, optimizing business flow by including all technical and non-technical stakeholders and working with C-level management.
 Radoslaw has a passion for transforming complex organizations toward business agility.
-After 9 years of working in Berlin, he’s now based in Wrocław, Poland.
-You can read more articles by Radoslaw at orszewski.com (in Polish) or his LinkedIn profile.